DanielSel/saw/doc/user-guide.md

 # User Guide
-To try out the PoC (Proof of Concept) for the Autonomous IoT Wifi, you need a OpenWRT 18.06 capable device (as SAW provider) and an Android Phone with Android 6 (Marshmallow) or higher (as SAW client).
+To try out the PoC (Proof of Concept) for the Autonomous IoT Wifi, you need a OpenWRT 18.06 capable device (as SAW provider) and an Android Phone with Android 5.0 (Lollipop) or higher (as SAW client).

 This guide is based on a Turris Omnia as router, but it should work similarly on any other OpenWRT device.